On the multiplier spectrum of polynomials: Isospectral polynomials

-Then $m(\phi)$ and $Z(\phi)$ depend only on the multiplier spectrum $(S_n(\phi(t)))_{n\geq1,t\in C(\C)}$.
-Moreover, $Z(\phi)$ is an infinite subset of $C(\C)$ and the symmetric difference is finite. \end{Prop} \begin{proof} By Lemma \ref{sac}, the number $m(t)$ depends only on the multiplier spectrum, and hence so does $Z(\phi)$.
+is finite. \end{Prop} \begin{proof} By Lemma~\ref{sac}, the number $m(\phi)$ depends only on the multiplier spectrum, and hence so does $Z(\phi)$.
 Note that $m(\phi)$ does not change after removing finitely many points of $C(\C)$.
-In the following argument, we are free to remove finitely many points of $C(\C)$.
+Hence it suffices to prove that $Z(\phi)=Z^\prime(\phi)$ is infinite, after removing finitely many points of $C(\C)$.